 The Library has recently begun to automate its catalog, but continues to use the card catalogue and classification system created by the librarian in 1901.
 The main reading room soars to a height of three stories topped by a magnificent skylight.

-Please click HERE for Library Hours and other General Information regarding the Library.
+Please click HERE for Library Member Login, Library Hours, to search the Online Catalog and other General Information regarding the Library.

 Scroll down for information on joining the Library and the different rates of membership.